torson/knock-port/README.md

 - Per-IP access with time-limited windows
 - Local services or LAN hosts (port forwarding)
 - Works with iptables, nftables, and VyOS nftables
-- Run it as root or non-root with `--run-with-sudo`
+- Run it as root or non-root with `--use-sudo`
 - Optional 2FA for added protection
 - systemd templates and Docker-based tests included